HimanshiSaroya21/Edubridge/Projects/Readme.md

 Source: Kaggle
 **We are analyzing the logistic regression of Titanic data and by using the confuse matrix we analyse the actual and predicted data of the survived and not survived people**

+Name of Project: Exploartory Data Analysis using R Name of Dataset: Top Netflix Movie
+Source: Kaggle
+**We are analyzing the data of Netflix top watch movies with different genric and the score given by the internet and analysis that which movie run most time in which year etc**